ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Buffs attack speed, move speed, damage, or armor.
 	- Can be picked up by allies.
 		- Has a short pickup delay so you don't eat them all instantly.
+		- Pickup range will increase over time to reduce the pressure to chase orbs around constantly.

 #### Tier-3 Item